-Released last year, the Aerios FL builds off Arc’teryx’s Norvan trail-running collection and marks the company’s continued foray into hiking footwear.
-Eager to test its performance, we took the low-top version of the fast-and-light shoe on a multi-day backpacking trip in the Grand Canyon.
+Building off of Arc’teryx’s trail running collection, the Aerios FL slots in as a light but tough option for hikers who like to move quickly.
+Eager to test its performance, we took the low-top version of the shoe on a multi-day backpacking trip in the Grand Canyon.
 By the end of the trek, it had checked all the boxes: it’s comfortable, lightweight, provides excellent traction both on and off the trail, and is extremely well-built.
-Below we break down the Aerios FL’s comfort, weight, traction, stability and support, waterproofing, fit and sizing, and more.
-To see how it stacks up, see our article on the best lightweight hiking shoes.
+Below we outline down our experiences with the Aerios FL.
+To see how it stacks up to the competition, see our article on the best hiking shoes.

 The Arc’teryx Aerios FL’s out-of-the-box performance was excellent, although it’s notably stiffer and less forgiving than many cushier (and often heavier) lightweight hiking shoes.
 The Aerios did loosen up nicely during our four-day trek in the Grand Canyon, but it is on the stiff side, particularly around the heel.
 However, it’s important to clarify that the Aerios FL is impressively comfortable shoe and I had few complaints on the trail.
 In fact, without much of a break-in period, I only developed one small blister on the heel after four days of challenging backpacking, which is no easy feat.
 In the end, the Aerios FL isn’t ideal for those who want a highly cushioned ride, but it’s a great choice for minimalist backpacking and long day hikes.